 Bellone, before State Senate panel, pushes Civil Service overhaul

-Suffolk County Executive Steve Bellone wants New York to consider changing the law so that localities can bypass the top scorers on Civil Service tests and exempt certain applicants from needing to take a test altogether.
+Suffolk County Executive Steve Bellone wants New York State to consider changing the law so that localities can bypass the top scorers on civil-service tests — and exempt certain applicants from needing to take a test altogether.

-Testifying Friday in Manhattan before a State Senate committee, Bellone said the changes are needed to diversify the county workforce and to attract and retain talent, particularly in specialized fields like information technology and science.
+Testifying Friday in Manhattan before a State Senate committee, Bellone said the changes were needed to diversify the county workforce and to attract and retain talent.

 “Reform is essential,” Bellone told the lawmakers, “but we cannot do this alone.
 We need our partners in the State Legislature to review Civil Service laws and regulations to identify those that inhibit effective organization management and to work with us to create positive change.”